Our Traditional Haggis

 A traditional haggis consists of lamb, beef, oatmeal, onions and special seasoning.
-Good to eat at any time but essential for a Burns Night supper on the 25th of January.
+Good to eat at any time but the essential dish for a Burns Night supper.
+Burns Night is celebrated on the 25th of January every year.

 The Haggis and Burns Night